 The proposed law opened the option of altruistic surrogacy only for a legally married couple- a man above 21 years and woman above 18 years.
 This, thus, closes doors for homosexual couples, unmarried, divorced, widowed or single citizens.

 The Bill seems to be reinforcing the patriarchal social norms by emphasising on heterosexual marriages.
 This provision also contradicts the Juvenile Justice (Care and Protection of Children) Act, 2015.
 Adoption by single persons is permitted under the Act.

-Surrogacy, under the Bill is available only to a man and woman who have been married for five years and have been certified infertile by a District Medical Board.
+Surrogacy, under the new surrogacy Bill is available only to a man and woman who have been married for five years and have been certified infertile by a District Medical Board.
 The Board may also give a green light in case of any other diseases which are to be specified by regulations.
 As for the wait period of five years, that comes with no reasonable explanations.

 The intending couple also needs an order on parentage and custody issues from the court of Judicial Magistrate First Class.

 They also need to insure the surrogate mother for a period of 16 months– covering the postpartum delivery complications.
 This is a welcome move in the Bill.